(Updated on January 7, 2022)

 Cruise control has been around since the late 1950s.
 There was a time when you could only find this convenient feature in a few model vehicles.
 Nowadays, it seems like virtually every model vehicle on the road has a cruise control feature.

-If you normally drive long distances, especially on the interstate, then cruise control lets you rest your foot while the car maintains the same speed.
+If you normally drive long distances, especially on the interstate, then cruise control lets you take your foot off the gas while the car maintains the same speed, giving your leg a rest.
 This may seem like merely a luxurious feature rather than a necessity, but many people depend on it for safe driving.

 If your cruise control feature malfunctions and stops working altogether, you may not think it’s an immediate concern.
 You’ll probably figure that you just can’t use cruise control anymore until you get the problem fixed.

 However, the problem with your cruise control might be related to an acceleration issue too.
 In fact, there are components of cruise control which can have an adverse effect on the acceleration if those components are bad.
 That is why you need to be aware of what causes cruise control issues.